aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-2/_index.md

 ### **Added WorkbookSettings.CheckWriteProtectedPassword Method**
-Method WorkbookSettings.CheckWriteProtectedPassword enables the developers to check if a given password to modify the spreadsheet is correct or not.
+The method WorkbookSettings.CheckWriteProtectedPassword enables developers to check if a given password to modify the spreadsheet is correct.

 **C#**